 Talk to a MAS adviser today

-MAS’s salaried advisers are specialists in dealing with the insurance needs of professional people and their businesses and can help you work out the best mix and level cover you need to ensure financial security for your business.
+MAS’s salaried advisers are specialists in dealing with the insurance needs of professional people and their businesses.
+We can help you work out the best mix and level cover you need to ensure financial security for your business.
 Contact us to talk to an adviser today.

 This webpage provides a general summary of the key features of Key Person insurance.
 Full details, including full descriptions of the serious medical conditions covered and details of all other policy conditions and exclusions are set out in the Recovery Insurance policy document.